bode-mmk/MyProducts/README.md

 ### imas_2017
 - This slide for using in [2017/12/16 アイマスハッカソン2017](https://imas.connpass.com/event/70592/) at LT. with reveal.js
 - You can see github pages in here. https://kaibasira.github.io/MyProducts/imas_2017/

+### imas_2018_nazekaremoteLT
+- This slide for using in [IM@S Engineer Talks](https://imas.connpass.com/event/90996/) at "remote LT". with reveal.js
+- You can see github pages in here. https://kaibasira.github.io/MyProducts/imas_2018_nazekaremoteLT/